galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 They recorded the activity of the neurons in the visual cortex of a cat while moving a bright line in front of the cat.
 They noticed that some cells fire when the bright line is shown at a particular angle and a particular location (They called these **simple** cells).
 Other neurons fired when the bright line was shown regardless of the angle/location and seemed to detect movement (They called these **complex** cells).
-It seemed complex cells receive inputs multiple simple cells and have an hierarchical structure.
+It seemed complex cells receive inputs from multiple simple cells and have an hierarchical structure.
 Hubel and Wiesel won the Noble prize for their findings in 1981.

 In 1980, inspired by hierarchical structure of complex and simple cells, Fukushima proposed Neocognitron ({% cite Fukishima %}), a hierarchical neural network used for handwritten Japanese character recognition.
 Neocognitron was the first CNN, and had its own training algorithm.
 In 1989, LeCun et. al.